Kingjinsight/wiki_for_all/docs/AI\ML/pytorch.md

 - **torch.load** - Loads an object saved with torch.save from a file

+- **torch.squeeze(input)** - Returns a tensor with all specified dimensions of input of size 1 removed.

 **Tips**:

 1. To automatically infer one component of the shape, we can place a `-1` for the shape component that should be inferred automatically.
 In our case, instead of calling `x.reshape(3, 4)`, we could have equivalently called `x.reshape(-1, 4)` or `x.reshape(3, -1)`.